kimchy/compass/lib/readme.txt

 - required for building compass
 - required at runtime when using Compass Gps JPA support with Toplink Essentials

+* eclipselink/eclipselink
+- Eclipselink Reference implementation of JPA 1.0 M3
+- required for building compass
+- required at runtime when using Compass Gps JPA support with EclipseLink

 * xpp/pull-parser-2.1.10.jar
 - XPP2 (http://www.extreme.indiana.edu/xgws/xsoap/xpp/)
 - required at runtime when using XPP2 based xml parsing with XSEM